VCU-CS-Capstone/CS-25-308-SBSD/Status Reports/Status Report Fall Week 04.md

 ## 1) Accomplishments this week ##
    - We started with a sample code to start the project.
-   - Established a regular meeting times to plan the project.
+   - Established regular meeting times to plan the project.
    - Succesfully communicated with the sponsor and showed them what we have done so far.

 ## 2) Milestones to be completed next week ##